-Perception lab for color and shape is a travelling workshop lead Icelandic artist Karlotta Blondal.
-The workshop will introduce students to artworks of Eygborg Gudmundsdottir and Eygló Harðardóttir and provide them with methods for studying the properties of color and shape.
+“Perception lab for color and shape” was a travelling workshop led by Icelandic artist Karlotta Blöndal.
+The workshop introduced the students to artworks by Eyborg Gudmundsdóttir and Eygló Harðardóttir and provided them with methods for studying the properties of color and shape.
 Read more.

-The course Ideas and recycling in art and creation was started during the year.
-The course´s goal is to broaden the students horizon and widen their aesthetic literacy.
-Two teachers went to 13 schools and around 130 students between the age of 12-16 took part in the course.
+The course Ideas and recycling in art and creation aimed at broadening the students’ horizon and widening their aesthetic literacy.
+Two teachers went with the project to 13 schools, and around 130 students between the age of 12-16 took part in the course.

 During winter 2008-2009 the Chest of Knowledge was created in cooperation with the Technical Museum of East Iceland.
 The project’s aim was to look at the connection between art and science in a stimulating and unorthodox way.
 The Chest of Knowledge traveled to all elementary schools in East Iceland and was well received.